UC Health and UC Physicians Partnership

 UC Health and University of Cincinnati Physicians (UCP) are pleased to announce a partnership with the University of Cincinnati (UC) and its employees.
 UC employees and their dependents enrolled in a Humana medical plan will receive 50 percent office visit co-pay reduction when seeing UCP physicians.
 Billing questions should be directed to UC Health Customer Service at (513) 585-7600.

 UCP is the Cincinnati area’s largest group of board-certified physicians with over 700 physicians practicing in every medical and surgical specialty.

 A listing of UCP physicians eligible for the co-pay reduction is available on www.UCPhysicians.com.

 Medical coverage pays benefits for eligible medical expenses.
-The university offers employees the opportunity to choose between several medical plans, giving them flexibility to tailor a benefit package to their individual or family's needs.
+The university offers employees the opportunity to choose between two medical plans, giving them flexibility to tailor a benefit package to their individual or family's needs.

 The Medical Coverage Comparison Chart summarizes the benefits available under each medical plan.
 Note that medical plan availability varies by employee group.
 Review the plan information carefully before choosing a medical plan.

 Medical Comparison Charts:

-If an employee, spouse, domestic partner, or dependent is covered under the university medical plan in addition to any other medical coverage (including other university coverage), Humana may require information about the other coverage for coordinating benefits.
+If an employee, spouse, domestic partner, or dependent is covered under the university medical plan in addition to any other medical coverage (including other university coverage), Anthem may require information about the other coverage for coordinating benefits.